FindMySchool LogoFindMySchool

 The school is part of Creative Education Trust, which provides centralized support on finance, operations and strategic development.
 The trust is led by CEO Marc Jordan and chaired by Abbie Rumbold.

-Academic progression into higher education: Only 28% of GCSE-takers achieve grades 5-9 in English and Maths combined (Ofsted data), below the 54% England average.
+Academic progression into higher education: 28.2% of GCSE-takers achieve grades 5-9 in English and Maths combined, below the level many academically ambitious families may be seeking.
 For families prioritizing strong exam outcomes and university readiness, alternative schools with higher attainment figures may be preferable.
 That said, sixth-form retention and progression to university are solid, and the school does place students into Russell Group universities, albeit not consistently into selective courses.

 Progress from Key Stage 2: The Progress 8 score of –0.02 means students make roughly average progress from their primary school starting points, neither accelerating nor falling behind.
 Families seeking schools known for significant value-added progress may find this neutral trajectory concerning, particularly if their child entered secondary with higher attainment.